bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

     To delete the topic,
     use the following command:
     `quick topic delete product`
-Use the Quick CLI as follows
-to create a topic with the new parameter:
+To create a topic with the new parameter, use the Quick CLI as follows:
 ```
 quick topic create product-price-range --key int --value schema --schema example.Product --range-field timestamp
 ```